Formwork Plywood for Croatian Construction Projects

 | Pro Form | WBP Phenolic | EN 636-3 | Up to 20 | Infrastructure, bridges, exposed concrete, demanding formwork |

-All three products feature a phenolic film overlay for smooth concrete finishes, sealed edges to resist moisture ingress, and Acacia or Eucalyptus core veneers from certified plantation forests.
-The 2500×1250 mm size is the standard panel dimension used across Croatian and European construction sites.
+All three carry a phenolic film overlay for clean concrete release, sealed edges to slow moisture ingress, and Acacia or Eucalyptus core veneers from certified plantation forests.
+2500×1250 mm is the panel size Croatian site teams expect; 2440×1220 mm is also available for buyers shipping mixed-market containers.

 Advantages of Vietnamese Plywood for the Croatian Market